gabrielpoca/apu/README.md

 ### Start up

-You're now ready, just run `meteor`.
+You're now ready, run `bin/server` and a meteor server should be available to you in [http://localhost:3000](http://localhost:3000).

 ## Deploy

-There is a default meteor up configuration.
-To deploy first navigate to the `.deploy` folder
+There is a meteor up configuration file.

+The first time you're deploying you need to setup the server.
+Go to the `.deploy` folder

 ```
 cd .deploy
 ```

-Now, for the first time, run the setup
+And run

 ```
 mup setup
 ```

-Finally, run the deploy command
+The setup is done.
+Now every time you need to deploy just run

 ```
-mup deploy
+bin/deploy
 ```

-The setup step is not necessary in future deploys.